Facts and Figures

 Research: more insights, more options

-The U-M Comprehensive Cancer Center consistently ranks in the top 10 nationally in grant funding from the National Cancer Institute.
-Our medical school currently ranks first on that list.
+The U-M Comprehensive Cancer Center consistently ranks in the top 12 nationally in grant funding from the National Cancer Institute.
+Our medical school currently ranks sixth on that list.

-Michigan is home to 3 Specialized Programs of Research Excellence (SPORE), in head and neck, prostate and gastrointestinal cancers.
-These significant, multi-year NCI research grants focus on prevention, early detection, diagnosis and treatment of a specific cancer type.
+Michigan is home to a Specialized Program of Research Excellence (SPORE), in gastrointestinal cancers.
+This significant, multi-year NCI research grant focuses on prevention, early detection, diagnosis and treatment of gastrointestinal cancers.
 In addition, as a member of the Sarcoma Alliance for Research through Collaboration (SARC), the Cancer Center's Sarcoma Program plays a pivotal role in one of only two SPORE grants focused on sarcoma.

 Serving our community and yours